discoroveryx/pyporto/README.md

 # pyporto
-PyPorto is a pattern for framework django
+PyPorto is a pattern for framework django based on https://github.com/Mahmoudz/Porto